jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Snaps Install

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
-Install these packages via Snap on any **Ubuntu** based desktop:
+Install these packages via Snap on an **Ubuntu** based desktop.

-1) Android Studio
+1) From the Software store: KdenLive
-1) Blender
+1) From the Software store: code
-1) OBS-studio
+1) From the Software store: Search for obs-studio
-1) Discord
+1) From Commandline search for and install: arduino
-1) Visual Studio Code
+1) From Commandline search for and install: kicad

 #### Flatpak Install

 To install and configure flatpak and flathub, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo flatpak list`.
-Install these packages via flatpak on the **Fedora** virtual machine:
+Install these packages via flatpak on s **Fedora** virtual machine:

-1) Kdenlive
+1) From the Software store: Gnome Notes
-1) Visual Studio Code
+1) From the Software store: Develop -> Visual Studio Code
-1) Discord
+1) From the Software store: Socialize -> Falkon Web Browser
-1) Remmina
+1) From Commandline search for and install: VLC (video player)
-1) GtkStressTesting
+1) From Commandline search for and install: GtkStressTesting

 #### AppImage Install

-Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instructions to install and run these AppImages on both Ubuntu 20.04 and Fedora 34.
+Using these three [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instructions to install and run these AppImages on either Ubuntu or Fedora.
 Take a screenshot of the command needed to run the AppImage and the corresponding first screen of that application from the [AppImage GitHub repo](https://appimage.github.io/apps "AppImage GitHub Repo").

-1) Poddr
+1) Lagrange ([Gemini client](https://en.wikipedia.org/wiki/Gemini_(protocol) "wiki article for Gemini Protocol"))
-1) Archipelago
+1) LibreWolf (Firefox fork)
 1) LibrePCB

 #### Installing Window Managers